-A level of inhumanity which of course the Christians have repaid in spades by continuing to murder people of other faiths for centuries right up until today.
+The inhumanity of the Romans towards the Christians was of course well and truly repaid in spades, by the Christians, who proceeded to murder people of other faiths, for centuries, right up until today.
 At the beach you can inspect the beach drawings, made from white rocks on black, including that of Julia.
 It’s also a good spot for a swim on a calm day, despite the multiple admonitions not to swim due the dangerous currents, of which we found no evidence.

 Nonza is also famous for the heroics of a lone Corsican soldier who, after all his colleagues had deserted, held out against the French invading forces.
 He, Jacques Casella, is celebrated as a Corsican hero and honoured by a plaque in the hilltop fort.

 Apparently he managed to persuade the French army that there were several dozen Corsicans firing on them.
 Given that, when the average French person takes their one hour lunch break, they come back three hours later we can assume the French are not good with numbers.

 From Nonza we circulate around the Cap Corse, getting progressively more hungry and thirsty before finally at about our tenth attempt we find a bar which accepts credit cards.